Open-CMSIS-Pack/landing/docs/index.md

 ## Overview

-The Open-CMSIS-Pack project provides tools, methods, and infrastructure to integrate and manage software components and improve code reuse across embedded and IoT projects.
-The project is currently hosted and managed as an incubation project by Linaro in partnership with Arm, NXP and STMicroelectronics.
+The Open-CMSIS-Pack project provides tools, methods, and infrastructure to integrate and manage software components and improve code reuse across embedded and Edge AI projects.

-Software compatibility for component re-use has long been a challenge in the microcontroller space, especially for the IoT, which is much more diverse at the hardware level compared to PCs or the data center.
+Software compatibility for component re-use has long been a challenge in the microcontroller space, which is much more diverse at the hardware level compared to PCs or the data center.
 Open-CMSIS-Pack removes this complexity, delivering a standard for software component packaging and related foundation tools for validation, distribution, integration, management, and maintenance.

 ## What are CMSIS-Packs?

-[CMSIS-Pack](https://open-cmsis-pack.github.io/Open-CMSIS-Pack-Spec/main/html/index.html) is a packaging technology that supports more than [11,000 microcontrollers](https://www.keil.arm.com/devices/).
+[CMSIS-Pack](https://open-cmsis-pack.github.io/Open-CMSIS-Pack-Spec/main/html/index.html) is a packaging technology that supports more than [12,000 microcontrollers](https://www.keil.arm.com/devices/).
 Packs provide a delivery mechanism for software components, device parameters, and evaluation board support.
 A software pack (file collection)
 includes: